PedroGatech/LearningToControlClass/class12/class12.md

 When putting into a computer we are going to need to mesh our function, otherwise we'd not be able to process it.
 But we're going to think about functions when designing the architecture of these Neural Operators.

 **Why approximate operators?** Let's start with a parallel with image processing.
 Imagine that I have a Convolutional NN (CNN) that take as an input a (discrete) $256\times256$ image (let's imagine it in grayscale for simplicity).
 The input to this CNN would then be a $v \in \mathbb R^{256 \times 256}$, where each element $v_i \in \mathbb R \ ; v_i \in [0,1]$.
 Although this is a typical architecture for image processing [3], and it has been around since 1989 [4], it has a couple of limitations:
-- The input **has to** be $256\times256$, the need of different dimension leads to a new NN and a new training.
+- ‎The input **has to** be $256\times256$, the need of different dimension leads to a new NN and a new training.
-- In case of regression, the output **has to** a fixed dimension, the need of different dimension leads to a new NN and a new training.
+- ‎In case of regression, the output **has to** a fixed dimension, the need of different dimension leads to a new NN and a new training.
 For the case of image processing, where there's no trivial underlying function behind the image, we cannot take advantage of the use of Neural Operators, but in the case of distributions of physical quantities, e.g., temperature, where there's a underlying function behind it, we can leverage the use of Neural Operators to understand distribution function, and make predictions/controls based on it, decoupling the parametrization $\Theta$ from the discretization of the data.
 [5] *et al.* compared the errors of two networks: U-Net (NN topology) and PCA-Net (Neural operator topology), that were trained on different discretizations of the *same underlying function*, and the result is shown below:

 ![Alt text](Figures/unetvspca.png)

 This brings a concept (that we'll try to keep with our definition of Neural Operators) called **Discretization Invariance**:
-- When we have Discretization Invariance we de-couple the parameters and the cost from the discretization, i.e., when changing the discretization the error doesn't vary.
+- ‎When we have Discretization Invariance we de-couple the parameters and the cost from the discretization, i.e., when changing the discretization the error doesn't vary.
-- If our model is Discretization Invariable, we can use information at different discretizations to train, and we can transfer parameters learned for one discretization to another, that leads to something called "zero-shot super-resolution", that basically consists of training into a smaller discretization and predicting into a bigger one, due to the Discretization Invariance.
+- ‎If our model is Discretization Invariable, we can use information at different discretizations to train, and we can transfer parameters learned for one discretization to another, that leads to something called "zero-shot super-resolution", that basically consists of training into a smaller discretization and predicting into a bigger one, due to the Discretization Invariance.
 This concept, together with its limitations, will be discussed in the "Fourier Neural Operator" section.

 # Operator basics
 Let the operator $\mathcal G: \mathcal X \rightarrow \mathcal Y$, where $\mathcal X$ and  are separable Banach spaces (mathematical way of saying that $\mathcal X$ and $\mathcal Y$ are spaces of functions) of vector-valued functions: